 Because early evening is the optimal time to eat lightly this might call for a lifestyle adjustment, and may require the cooperation, and understanding, of friends, and family.
 An added benefit would be sitting at the dinner table sipping a Ginger Beer, while family eats, and doing all the talking without interruption.
 After a while of this, they might join you in healthy eating!

-Fortunately, there are many vegetarian “look alike” choices now that taste great, and are hard to distinguish from what they are imitating, to begin transitioning with.
-I’ve tried, and like, Beyond Meat Beyond Burgers and Beyond Sausages, Smart Dogs, and Udi’s whole grain, gluten free, hamburger, and hot dog buns (contain egg and potato.)
+There are many vegetarian “look alike” choices, now, that taste great, and are hard to distinguish from what they are imitating, to begin transitioning with.
+I’ve tried, and like, Beyond Meat Beyond Burgers and Beyond Sausages, Impossible Burgers, Smart Dogs, and Udi’s whole grain, gluten free, hamburger, and hot dog buns (contain egg and potato.)

 It’s not hard to cook simple, healthy food, and so I’ve included some suggestions, and preparation instructions.
 It can take several weeks to adjust to new flavors and so patience is required.